vsellappa/HDF-Workshop/README.md

 This lab is to deploy HDF.

 You should have a virtual machine allocated for a Linux Centos 7 VM to deploy HDF.
 Credentials to the VM will be provided by the instructor.
-Login to the VM as root as a starting point for this lab.
+Open an ssh session on your allocated VM and switch to root as a starting point for this lab (using ```sudo sh``` or ```sudo -i```).

 For complete instructions, you can follow the [Official HDF 3.2 Documentation](https://docs.hortonworks.com/HDPDocuments/HDF3/HDF-3.2.0/installing-hdf/content/install-ambari.html) to deploy HDF 3.2.
 In the following instructions, we are applying these steps to deploy and install an HDF 3.2 environment.